junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The walls are white, as is the small single bed in the center of the room, with protective bars on all four sides.
 It's an infirmary bed.
 He's in a hospital, of some sort.

 Dean looks down at himself, and freezes.
 He's in hospital clothing, soft white shirt and pants.
-The same hospital garb he saw Cas in near the end of last year on Earth, and the whole time when he was in Purgatory.
+The same hospital garb he saw Cas in near the end of last year on Earth, and the whole time in Purgatory.
 Dean has to drape the trench coat over him to smother the sick feeling rising at the sight and the reminder of the meaning of that hospital dressing.
 But he still sees it all the time anyway.
 His right wrist bears a blue paper band.

 "Cas?"
-Dean frowns hard at his hand in his view -- the hand that undoubtedly belongs to Cas, and whispers.
+Dean frowns hard at the hand in his view -- the hand that undoubtedly belongs to Cas, and whispers.
 "Is this... your memory?"

-Cas's voice passes into his mind slowly, surprised as well, a slight "Oh," followed by, "I think it might be because of my grace.
-Some memories are too deeply entangled with the grace, when you channel it, they past through your soul.
+Cas's voice passes into his mind slowly, surprised as well, a soft "Oh," followed by, "I think it might be because of my grace.
+Some memories are too deeply entangled with the grace, when you channel it, they pass through your soul.
 The process may affect your perceptions, as if seeing through my eyes."

 He pauses, hesitating.